benjrozen/service-now-ben-maven/README.md

  - from IDE (Intellij) -> install `EnvFile` plugin and add env file in base Run/Debug configuration https://plugins.jetbrains.com/plugin/7861-envfile

+## :warning: Webdriver location
+By default the script checks if the environment is of Jenkins/ Semaphore if true- the webdriver will be created in a docker.
+It can be ovveridden by `isCI` field in `WebDriverFactory.java`

 ## Scope:
 This test plan covers the following aspects: